IgorGrieder/TIL/node.js/importing-files.md

 ### Quick fix

-We could just start the S3 connection in a configuration file and import it when the module usage is required, solving our problem.
+We could just have started the S3 connection in a configuration file and import it when the module is required for some operation, solving our problem.

 ```JavaScript
 // s3.js